Sérgio Echigo

 Sérgio Echigo (セルジオ 越後, Serujio Echigo) is a Brazilian former footballer and commentator of Japanese descent who played as a midfielder.

 He joined the Corinthians in 1963 and played for Towa Real Estate S.C. in the Japan Soccer League between 1972 and 1974.

 Playing style

 A highly technical player, Echigo was renowned for his feints and dribbling skills.
-He is responsible for inventing the dribbling move known as 'Elastico', or 'flip-flap', a move which Brazilian legend Rivelino acquired from him and perfected while they were teammates at Corinthians in 1964.
+He is responsible for inventing the dribbling move known as 'Elastico', or 'flip-flap', a move which Brazilian legend Rivellino acquired from him and perfected while they were teammates at Corinthians in 1964.